OzanKocatepe/SCDL-1991/Weekend Log.md

     - PositionHlCommander *is* significantly more stable, enough that I can probably automate the tests in small bunches.
 One of the drones crashed so I need to make sure that's just because of low battery or a freak glitch, but this is very good news.
 Not only can I actually perform the trials easily, I can also automate them, at least to an extent.

     - Well, the behind drone keeps becoming unstable and crashing, and I'm not sure why.
 Even when it does work, the back drone seems to speed up faster than the front drone, so I feel like the horizontal distance is inaccurate.
 I don't know whats happening.
 Might just need to re-estimate geometry or re-position them relative to the base stations?
 I need to double check that they're actually the proper distance apart in the air.
 Very frustrating, after fixing the new problems that showed up and seemingly making progress on the stability of the drones, I've now come to the end having made almost no progress on getting trials running.
 (4:31 PM)

+Saturday:
+    - Showed up, drones seem to have no issues.
+Last night I had a hunch that maybe the back drone crashed only because I picked it up in between trials.
+This seems to have been true.
+If I don't pick it up it works perfectly, except for landing about 10cm away from where it should.
+Will have to test that.